 Coat2Protect left in the measuring spout of the bottle may harden over time.
-To remove, pour a small amount of mineral spirits into the spout and allow to remain for 10 minutes or until hardened chemical has dissolved, then empty the spout completely before using.
+To remove, pour a small amount of mineral spirits into the spout.
+Allow it to remain for 10 minutes, or until the hardened chemical has dissolved.
+Then empty the spout completely before using.

 Why is the headlight on the right side of the vehicle often more deteriorated than the left?

 The tail pipe of single exhaust vehicles is typically located on the passenger side.
-Therefore, in heavy traffic the headlight on the passenger side of a vehicle is positioned directly behind the tail pipe of the vehicle in front of it.
+Therefore, in heavy traffic, the positioning of the headlight on the passenger side of a vehicle is directly behind the tail pipe of the vehicle in front of it.
 The emissions from the tail pipe contribute to the deterioration of the headlight.